Girl in White Dress White Lantern Head Smilie

 The list could go on.
 I am just glad I made

 Lindsay was made for writing middle grade horror stories.
 Every single story I have read is so articulately crafted to meet meet the needs of middle grade kiddos everywhere.
-The Girl In White checked all the boxes.
+The Girl In White checked all the boxes.-Ghost out for revenge

 -Town obsessed with curses/legends